“What’s a pocket bass?”

 You don’t wear somebody else’s shoes, you’re not forced to drive a ‘72 Buick, and you probably have chairs in your house that comfortably fit your body.
 That’s why you bought them, and the vehicle that suits your needs, and the shoes that fit YOUR feet.

 In the bass guitar world, one size became “The standard” and for a long time anything shorter was seen as a joke or was made cheaply for kids.
-Partially because they sucked then!
+Partially because that was true!
 We’ll get to that.
-But really quickly, a quick bit on SCALE.
+Quickly, a quick bit on SCALE.

 THE SCALE LENGTH of a stringed instrument is the vibrating length of the string between the nut (where it’s held spaced in string slots) to the bridge (where the string comes up and across string saddles).
 By default this contributes the size of the instrument.